The Haverford & Record A public archive · updated June 2026

 Status

 Title VI claim dismissed with prejudice (June 30, 2025).
-Breach-of-contract claim survived; court subsequently stayed deadlines pending mediation (August and October 2025).
+Breach-of-contract claim survived; court stayed deadlines (Aug. & Oct.
+2025) pending mediation.

-What Haverford’s leadership did — and when
+What leadership did — and when.

 Late 2023